mattboyer/PYaffs/_drafts/hl4.md

 - `0x64d5380 - ...` - I've seen a lot of ELF headers [in my time](https://github.com/mattboyer/optenum) and this sure looks like one!

-I don't know whether the ELF header at `0x64d5380` belongs to `tcpdump` or any other file but it looks like we've got a data chunk starting at that offset.
+I don't know whether the ELF header at `0x64d5380` belongs to `tcpdump` or any other file but it looks like there's a data chunk starting at that offset.
 This would put the chunk size at `0x64d5380 - 0x64d4b40 = 2112` bytes.

 ## Spares